household-four/bearly-passing-ui/README.md

 ✅ View my students list (teacher only)
 ✅ View my list of teachers (student only)
-🟨 Add and remove my students from my list (teacher only) ❌ Add and remove students from a game (teacher only)
+🟨 Add and remove my students from my list (teacher only) ✅ Add and remove students from a game (teacher only)
 ✅ View my assigned games (student only)
 ✅ View my students grades on a game (teacher only)
 ✅ View my game performances (student only)
-❌ Play a game (student only)
+✅ Play a game (student only)
+❌ More than one game mode (MATCHING)
+❌ More than one game mode (FLASHCARD)
 🟨 Only set creators should be able to add and remove questions 🟨 Only game creators should be able to see session scores 🟨 Only assigned players should be able to answer questions